 - A YouTube helper could edit video and audio provided by you

-- A graphic designer will create original images for blog posts/social media updates
+- A graphic designer can create original images for blog posts/social media updates

 The book raises an excellent point in urging you to put your own name on anything you write yourself.